 My challenge to you if you have thoughts about doing your own thing, don’t be afraid to test the waters.
 Even if you can’t do it full time.
 Find ways to scratch this itch.
 Even if it’s something small.
 You can create a plan to eventually do it full time, however, you can always find ways to do something right now.
 Here are some thoughts on how to explore your passion:

-- Figure out if you can do something part time.
+- Figure out if you can do something part-time.
 If you’ve always wanted to open a surf shop, figure out how you can do it online.
 Take a look at eBay and see what others are doing.
 Maybe you can find a market where you can sell stuff.
 This can only help as you learn the market before you jump in full time.
-You want to open up your own coffee shop someday?
-Go get a job at Starbucks or somewhere else part time.
+Do you want to open up your own coffee shop someday?
+Go get a job at Starbucks or somewhere else part-time.
 Learn the ins and outs.
 That experience will be valuable

 - Start small.
 My eventual goal is to be a motivational speaker.
 I decided to join Toastmasters last year.
 Two primary reasons – First and foremost, to get more comfortable speaking.
 Getting my “reps” so to speak.
 With each speech, I get more comfortable and the butterflies get less and less.
 Second – speaking about my passion – a lot of what I write on 1440 – it’s amazing when you present/speak about something you’re passionate about, how fun it becomes.